 Okay, I'll be honest: this is an obscure indie novel that I only know about because the author is a friend, so take my recommendation with a grain of salt, if you must.
 But if you want trans fantasy protagonists, this book will give you two (both trans men), plus several queer secondary characters including an enby and a trans woman, all striving to throw off an imperial regime and revive an ancient god.

-A Psalm for the Wild-Built by Becky Chambers
+A Psalm for the Wild-Built and its sequel by Becky Chambers

 This is a cute little story about a monk and a robot traveling together.
 The monk uses singular "they" pronouns, and that's all there is to it; their identity is never something that has to be questioned or explained.